nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

    Change

+**Save pcap.zip file path**

-A windows explorer window will appear asking where to save the pcap.zip file:
+A windows explorer window will appear asking where to save the pcap.zip file.
+Please mantain the path, as it is, by default saved on the image case folder:

 .. figure:: img/network_0011.jpg
    :alt: Change
    :align: center

    Change

+**Download pcap progress**

 After a few seconds a download progress box will appear.
 The download will take several minutes depending of the size of the pcap.zip file: